 On December 12, 2019, the Company entered into a feasibility study agreement (the "Genentech Agreement") with Genentech, Inc. ("Genentech").
 This feasibility study agreement involves the development of oral formulations using the Company's LNC platform delivery technology, which enables the development of a wide range of difficult-to-deliver molecules.
 Under the terms of the Genentech Agreement, Genentech shall pay the Company a total of \$100 thousand for developing oral formulations of three molecules, or approximately \$33 thousand per molecule, which will be recognized upon the Company fulfilling its obligations for each molecule under the Genentech Agreement.
 On December 13, 2019, per Genentech's request, the Company billed Genentech for the total \$100 thousand and recorded the upfront consideration as deferred revenue, which is recorded in accrued expenses on the consolidated balance sheets, and will recognize it over the term of the contract performance obligation period.
 During the year ended December 31, 2020, the Company fulfilled its obligations for the first of three molecules.
-During the three months ended March 31, 2021, the Company fulfilled its obligations for the second of three molecules and recognized approximately \$33 thousand of Genentech revenue.
+During the six months ended June 30, 2021, the Company fulfilled its obligations for the second of three molecules and recognized approximately \$33 thousand of Genentech revenue.
+During the three months ended June 30, 2021, the Company did not fulfill any of its obligations and did not recognize any Genentech revenue.